varunswarup0/DeCluttr/AUDIO_SYSTEM_README.md

 1. **Swipe Audio Hook** (`lib/useSwipeAudio.ts`)

-   - React hook managing swipe sound effects using expo-audio
+   - React hook that delegates sound playback to a central `audioService`
-   - Provides separate audio players for delete and keep sounds
+   - The service uses `expo-audio` under the hood and preloads sound files
-   - Automatically applies volume settings from user preferences
+   - Volume and enabled state are synced with user preferences
-   - Handles error cases gracefully
+   - Handles missing files or initialization errors gracefully

 2. **Audio Settings Hook** (`lib/useAudioSettings.ts`)